MRI | Clinical Context | Mechanical Low Back Pain

 What movements trigger your pain

-What loads you can tolerate
+What loads you can tolerate and those you cannot

 Only after we understand how your pain behaves do we look at your MRI—this order is critical.